-- Better onboarding (and “re-onboarding” for renewing members) might help your 1st-year conversion and 2+year retention, by better explaining your value proposition.
+- Better onboarding (and “re-onboarding” for renewers) can help your 1st-year conversion and 2+year retention, by better explaining your value proposition.

-- Reducing transactional friction with automatic renewal or multi-year renewal might bring improvement.
+- Reducing transactional friction with automatic renewal or multi-year renewal can bring improvement.

-- Refining you member value proposition will typically help with retention.
+- Refining you member value proposition will help with retention.

 OK – you’ve been patient.
 Can your retention rate really be too high?
 It can!

 If your recruiting machine is only recruiting highly qualified individuals, we would expect your first year retention to be high.
-You’ve pre-qualified them in some way or they found you on their own and their likelihood of renewing moves closer to your general population of higher tenure members.
-Unless you have a crystal ball, it is hard to tell the difference between a “good” member who will renew and a “tire-kicker” member who is just trying you out to see if they like what you have to offer.
+You’ve pre-qualified them in some way or they found you on their own and their likelihood of renewing moves closer to your general population of higher tenured people.
+Unless you have a crystal ball, it is hard to tell the difference between a “good” who will renew and a “tire-kicker” who is just trying you out to see if they like what you have to offer.

-In order to grow you need more new members.
+In order to grow you need more new members/subscribers/donors/customers.
 And the harder you recruit, the more likely you are to attract a tire-kicker who might not renew.